nettoflix/nettoflix/README.md

 ![Visualtudio](https://img.shields.io/badge/VisualStudio-000000?style=flat&logo=Visual-Studio)
 in C++ I made some unfinished games and some simple hacks for desktop apps.
 In java, I did some desktop and android apps.
 Some of them are available as repositories here in github and most of them have a wiki with documentation.
+I used c# mostly to play around with Unity

-### :calendar:: For the future:
+### :calendar:: What I'm currently doing:
-:books: Learn WebDevelopment
+:books: Learning WebDevelopment: I'm learning HTML, CSS and JavaScrpit and I'm also very interested in the backend, learning Firebase and AWS.
-:mortar_board:  I concluded high school last year and I’m about to get in the Electronic Engineering Degree at UFSC (Universidade Federal de Santa Catarina)
+:mortar_board:  I study Electronic Engineering at UFSC (Universidade Federal de Santa Catarina)

 :star: As you can see, I’m still at the beginning of my journey, I have little experience and I still have a lot to learn.